 6.4.
 Notice of Other Matters.
 The Operator also shall provide Notice to the Owner of the matters described below within the time period specified for each matter.

-(a) The Operator shall provide Notice to Owner as soon as possible but in no event later than the next business day in the event of any equipment.
+(a) The Operator shall provide Notice to Owner as soon as possible but in no event later than the next business day in the event of any equipment failure, or any failure to deliver any Steam as required by the Steam Agreement or to deliver any Electricity to the EDP as Dispatched by Owner.

 (b) Operator will provide prompt Notice to Owner regarding any material deviations from the Approved Operating Plan.